Disclosure: This post may contain affiliate links.

 - 1 tbsp maple syrup

 - Place sesame seeds in a bowl and fill it with water.
-Allow the seeds to soak for at least 6 hours, but preferably overnight.
+Allow the seeds to soak for 1 hour.
+Alternatively, you can boil the seeds for 20 minutes.

 - Once seeds have soaked, pour them into a fine mesh strainer, then run water over them for 10 seconds.
 Then, pour them into your blender.

 - Add water, dates, syrup, and cinnamon to the blender, then blend for 1 full minute.